Pylons/pyramid_cookbook/docs/auth/jwt_auth.rst

 Evaluating with Pyramid
 #######################

-Now we have sent the JWT token to our front-end application, we can presume that it will get sent back to the Pyramid application
+Now that we have sent the JWT token to our front-end application, we can presume that it will get sent back to the Pyramid application
 (`In the header <https://docs.pylonsproject.org/projects/pyramid/en/latest/api/request.html#pyramid.request.Request.authorization>`_) for evaluation to access protected views.
 So we will create a security policy to handle this.